 Professor Ed Cape

-Ed Cape is a Professor of Criminal Law and Practice at the University of the West of England, Bristol.
+Ed Cape is Emeritus Professor of Criminal Law and Practice at the University of the West of England, Bristol.

 A former criminal defence solicitor, he has a special interest in criminal justice, criminal procedure, police powers, defence lawyers and access to justice.

-Ed has conducted research both in the UK and internationally, and his research publications include Demand Induced Supply?
-Identifying Cost Drivers in Criminal Defence Work (LSRC, 2005), Evaluation of the Public Defender Service in England and Wales (LSC, 2007), Suspects in Europe: Procedural rights at the investigative stage of the criminal process in the European Union (Intersentia, 2007), Effective Criminal Defence in Europe (Intersentia, 2010), Effective Criminal Defence in Eastern Europe (Soros Foundation - Moldova, 2012) and Improving Pretrial Justice: The Role of Lawyers and Paralegals (Open Society Foundations, 2012).
+Ed has conducted research both in the UK and internationally, and his research publications include Evaluation of the Public Defender Service in England and Wales (LSC, 2007), Suspects in Europe: Procedural rights at the investigative stage of the criminal process in the European Union (Intersentia, 2007), Effective Criminal Defence in Europe (Intersentia, 2010), Inside Police Custody: An Empirical Account of Suspects’ Rights in Four Jurisdictions (Intersentia, 2014), The Practice of Pre-trial Detention in England and Wales: Research Report (UWE, 2015), and Inside police custody 2: An empirical study of suspects’ rights at the investigative stage of the criminal process in nine EU countries: Comparative Report (ICCL, 2018).